apphiaWang/home/digital-cv.md

 <hr>

 ## Work Experiences
+**CAE Inc**
+<br>_(May 2023 - Dec 2023)_
+- Worked as a **full-stack developer** in an Agile Scrum team for CAE Pelesys.
+- Maintained the aviation e-learning system using C#, .Net, and Vue.js by adding features and fixing bugs to ensure the quality of the system and improve customer satisfaction
+- Analyze UI loading performance issue by tracing network request latencies with Edge software developers
+- Collaborated with peers to implement the UI of the notification system with Vue.js and Typescript, successfully delivering it as the Minimum Viable Product(MVP)
+- Implemented the background process for notifying certificate status updates using .Net, C#, and RESTful API calls, successfully delivering the requested feature and ensuring customers satisfaction

 **City University of Hong Kong, Dept of Computer Science**
-<br>_(Oct 2020 - Now)_
+<br>_(Oct 2020 - Sep 2022)_
-- Work as the research assistant for Professor LI Shuaicheng.
+- Worked as a **research assistant** for Professor LI Shuaicheng.
-- Design database system for GutMeta website.
+- Designed database system for GutMeta website.
-- Develop and maintain the websites for academic research achievements using Ruby On Rails, Postgresql, Vue.JS and Oviz.
+- Developed and maintain the websites for academic research achievements using Ruby On Rails, Postgresql, Vue.JS and Oviz.
-- Develop and maintain data visualization modules on the web platform using Oviz.
+- Developed and maintain data visualization modules on the web platform using Oviz.
-- Develop and maintain the Oviz framework.
+- Maintained the Oviz framework by adding features and adding documentation.
 > [Oviz](https://oviz.org) is a visualization framework created by a previous RA of Prof. Li.
 Oviz has its own template language to describe either an SVG or a canvas chart and adopts Typescript for other functions such as data processing and interaction.

 **HID Global Cid Ltd.**
 <br>_(May 2019 - Sep 2020)_
+- Worked as a **junior solution developer**
 - Developed back-end systems of the digital-security-document web applications, using Java, Spring Framework, and MSSQL.
 - Maintained the e-passport systems for Philippine and Nigeria.
 - Prepared report templates using Jaspersoft studio.

-**L&E Management**
+**L&E Management** _(worked for HID)_
 <br>_(Jul 2018 - Apr 2019)_
 - Developed back-end systems of the digital-security-document web applications.
 - Optimized SQL queries for Philippine projects.